typescript-eslint/typescript-eslint/docs/getting-started/linting/TYPED_LINTING.md

 sidebar_label: Linting with Type Information
 ---

-The parser you configured earlier has a little secret.
-Under the hood, it actually just uses TypeScript's compiler APIs to parse the files.
+Under the hood, the typescript-eslint parser uses TypeScript's compiler APIs to parse the files.
 This means that we can provide lint rules with access to all of the type information that TypeScript knows about your codebase.

-This provides a lot of additional power, unlocking many possibilities for static analysis.

-How can we tap into this?
-There are two small changes you need to make to your config file:
+To tap into TypeScript's additional powers, there are two small changes you need to make to your config file:

 ```diff title=".eslintrc.js"
  module.exports = {